naruya/VaxNeRF/README.md

 ## Acknowledgement
 We'd like to express deep thanks to the inventors of [NeRF](http://www.matthewtancik.com/nerf) and [JaxNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf).

-Have a good VaxNeRF life!
+Have a good VaxNeRF'ed life!

 ---